tojatos/NKM/README.md

 ## Running / building the game

-To run the game simply clone the project and open it in Unity (should work in 2018.1+).
+To run the game simply clone the project and open it in Unity (2019.1.0f1, it may or may not work in other versions).
 You can build using Unity's usual way (ctrl+B), using `Developement` on the toolbar, or using script in root folder (BuildLinux.sh or BuildWindows.cmd).

-Make sure that in the Main Game scene IsTesting is not selected in Game Starter object.
+Make sure that in the Main Game scene IsTesting is not selected in Game Starter object (it automatically loads characters from Assets/testing_characters.txt).

 Warning: git-lfs must be installed to pull everything correctly!

 ## Future

-Right now I am focused on multiplayer mode and writing tests.
+Right now I am focused on online mode and writing tests.
-In the future I'd like to support for mobile devices, better documentation for contributing and a website.
+In the future I'd like to support for mobile devices, better documentation for contributing, a website and much more!